playcanvas/developer.playcanvas.com/README.md

 ## Localization

 The Developer Site is translated via [Transifex](https://www.transifex.com/playcanvas/playcanvas-developer-site).
+To exchange data with Transifex, you will need the `tx` CLI tool.
+Instructions on setting up the `tx` tool can be found [here](https://developers.transifex.com/docs/cli#installation).
+Note that the first time you push with `tx`, you will need to enter the Transifex developer key (contact an Admin of the Transifex project to obtain this).

 When anything in `docs` is updated, run:

     tx push --silent